MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/upgrade-to-rds.md

    > [!NOTE]
    > RD license servers from an older version of Windows Server work with newer versions, but they can only process client access licenses (CALs) from the older Windows Server version.
 They can't use the newer Windows Server CALs.
 For more information about RD license servers, see [RDS CAL version compatibility](rds-client-access-license.md#rds-cal-version-compatibility).

 3. **RD Session Host servers** can be upgraded next.
 Avoid downtime during upgrade by splitting the servers to be upgraded into steps as detailed.
 All will be functional after the upgrade.
-To upgrade, use the steps described in [Upgrading your Remote Desktop Session Host to Windows Server 2016](upgrade-to-rdsh.md).
+To upgrade, use the steps described in [Upgrading your Remote Desktop Session Host to the latest Windows Server version](upgrade-to-rdsh.md).

 4. **RD Virtualization Host servers** can be upgraded next.
-To upgrade, use the steps described in [Upgrading your Remote Desktop Virtualization Host to Windows Server 2016](upgrade-to-rdvh.md).
+To upgrade, use the steps described in [Upgrading your Remote Desktop Virtualization Host to the latest Windows Server version](upgrade-to-rdvh.md).

 5. **RD Web Access servers** can be upgraded anytime.
    > [!NOTE]